 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

-Reading?
-It’s my escape.
-But as someone who loves both stories and a good side gig, it feels like every book is a tiny investment.
+I started buying books on skincare.
+I picked up things from experts that I never knew before, and those lessons have completely changed how I take care of my skin.
+But as someone who loves to learn new things and is mindful of my finances, it feels like every book is a tiny investment.
 And with the way prices are skyrocketing these days, every penny counts.

 Your old novels, textbooks, and all those books in between can give you some cashback.
 Here’s a pro tip: sell those textbooks soon!
 They’re like bread – they get stale, especially when there’s a fresh edition every year.
 The fresher they are, the more dough you can get.